hpcleuven/VscDocumentation/source/access/nx_start_guide.rst

 -  **for BrENIAC (Tier-1): nx-tier1.hpc.kuleuven.be** and port **22**.
 -  If you experience problems with connection please switch to Protocol NX and port 4000.
+-  These login nodes cannot be used to access the cluster from the terminal.

 Choose the authentication **Use the system login.**